Choosing Public Datasets for Private Machine Learning via Gradient Subspace Distance: Acknowledgement

 \subsection{Ordering of GSD is Preserved over Training}

-Theorem~\ref{theorem1} shows that the excess risk, measured by the error on the test set, can be predicted by GSD, assuming that we have \textit{fresh} private examples at each step.
-However, this will cause significant privacy leakage and computational overhead if we repeatedly compute this distance using the whole private dataset.
+In the previous section, we first show that the excess risk can be predicted by the reconstruction error at each step $t$.
+Then we show that GSD bounds the reconstruction error at every step over training.
+However, this is impractical due to significant privacy leakage and computational overhead, as it requires repeatedly computing GSD at each step using the whole private dataset.

-We empirically measure the GSD for each of the public datasets throughout the training process, as shown in Figure~\ref{distance}.
-This demonstrates that the relative ordering of the distances is preserved at almost all times.
-As a result, it suffices to compute each of the GSDs only once at initialization, requiring only one batch of examples from the private dataset and one pass through the model, incurring minimal data exposure and computational overhead.
-We can then select the dataset with the smallest GSD for use as our public dataset.